Studying online

 Outcomes

-Students are able to (1) explain the impact of historical and cultural factors on education and development for Indigenous students; (2) analyse own worldviews and perspectives in the context of Aboriginal Education; (3) illustrate how culturally and educationally appropriate strategies can support Indigenous students' wellbeing and educational achievement; (4) investigate how strategies useful in teaching Indigenous students can be applied given a geographically and culturally defined situation; and (5) recommend ways to include Indigenous perspectives into the primary curriculum based on understandings of contexts and pedagogies..
+Students are able to (1) explain the impact of historical and cultural factors on education and development for Indigenous students; (2) reflect on own worldviews and perspectives in the context of Aboriginal Education; (3) explain appropriate strategies to support Indigenous students' educational outcomes; (4) describe a range of strategies for involving and engaging students, parents, families and communities in the educative process; and (5) identify ways to include Indigenous perspectives into the primary curriculum based on understandings of contexts and pedagogies..

 Assessment

-Indicative assessments in this unit are as follows: (1) group presentation and (2) written assignment.
+Indicative assessments in this unit are as follows: (1) reflection; (2) written assignment; and (3) group presentation.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.